Izithakazelo zakwa Ntuli Clan Names History and Origin

 Khabazela Ntuli

-Ntuli were notorious for their violence against police.
-This violence culminated in the Sharpeville Massacre on March 21, 1985 when seventeen civilians were shot by South African police officers.
-Subsequent trials revealed that large portions of population were being terrorized by Ntuli gang members, which arrested, tried, and assaulted citizens before handing them over to law enforcement officials.
+The Ntuli clan’s history is marked by their resistance against authority, particularly their notorious violence against police.
+This culminated in the tragic Sharpeville Massacre on March 21, 1985, where seventeen civilians were shot by South African police officers.
+Investigations and trials following the massacre revealed that the Ntuli gang had been terrorizing large portions of the population, with members involved in arresting, trying, and assaulting citizens before handing them over to law enforcement officials.

 Similar Posts